tuaris/Vagrant_GlusterFS/README.md

 You can use your own GlusterFS package instead of what's currently available at the official pkg repos.
 To do this place your custom built package in the root directory of this repository.
-The package must follow a the following naming scheme in order to be picked up:
+The package must follow the following naming scheme in order to be picked up:

 ```
 glusterfs*.txz
 ```

+Make sure you only have one package, otherwise pkg will attempt to install anything that matches the above wildcard.

 ## Advanced Options